codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   where:
   * `<repo_url>` is required, and is the URL of the Shared Configuration Repository, and must match the Git provider.
-  * `--git-provider` is optional for cloud providers as Codefresh identifies them through the Shared repo URL, and is required for on-premises providers.
+  * `--git-provider` is optional for cloud providers as Codefresh identifies the provider through the Shared repo URL.
+Required for on-premises providers, and can be one of the following:
       * GitHub and GitHub Enterprise: `github`
       * GitLab Cloud and GitLab Server: `gitlab`
       * Bitbucket Cloud: `bitbucket`